“Do or do not. There is no try. ” -Yoda

 #6 Serve Food at a Soup Kitchen or Benefit Dinner

 Our community has a program called ‘Soulfood Cafe’.
-Anyone who needs a hot meal can come into thechurch during set hours to eat and take home leftovers.
-We participated in this last month.
-While I was helping with desserts and drinks, my son was acting as a door greeter welcoming people as they entered.
+Anyone who needs a hot meal can come into the church during set hours to eat and take home leftovers.
+We participated in this program last year.
+While I was helping to serve desserts and drinks, my son was acting as a door greeter welcoming people as they entered.
 This is a great way to reach out to people and form relationships while taking care of physical needs.

 #7 Take Care of the Homebound

 When someone in your community is sick, mourning, or caring for a new child you can help them out by taking a meal or a gift basket.
 This makes their time of transition a little easier.
 Depending on the condition of the person- don’t go visit someone who is very contagious or has a seriously compromised immune system- you can take your children with you so they learn the importance of fellowship, community, and the love of Christ first-hand.

 This one is definitely one of my favorites!
 If you have space for a small garden you could grow food to give away.
 If you aren’t able to grow the food yourself, then you could volunteer at a community garden.
 You could also become involved with an organization like Healing Hands International, Inter-Faith Food Shuttle, or Society of St. Andrew.